Analogical Learning for Cross-Scenario Generalization: Framework and Application to Intelligent Localization: Results

 Fig. \ref{multi_results_fig}(b) shows the performance of AD\_CNN using multi-task learning and its comparison with ALLoc.
 Multi-task learning partially leverages the similarities between scenarios to improve the generalizability of the backbone structure, thus achieving faster and more stable convergence compared to scenario-specific learning.
 However, even after 50 epochs of tuning in the target scenario, its performance still significantly lags behind ALLoc, which requires no additional training.
 This result further highlights the advantages of the ALLoc in terms of application convenience and localization accuracy.

-The breakthrough in multi-scenario generalization enables ALLoc to offer a promising application paradigm for wireless localization: training wireless-localization foundation models.
-With the pre-trained model and continuously updated databases of each scenario, it enables wireless localization across multiple cellular scenarios on a network-wide scale, providing more accurate and real-time location service than systems like GNSS.
+The advancement in multi-scenario generalization enables ALLoc to offer a promising application paradigm for wireless localization: training wireless-localization foundation models.
+With the pre-trained model and continuously updated databases of each scenario, it enables wireless localization across multiple cellular scenarios on a network-wide scale, providing more accurate and real-time location, particularly in environments where GNSS signals are compromised or unavailable.
 Fig. \ref{multi_results_fig}(c) presents a preliminary evaluation of this concept, demonstrating the use of the ALLoc model pre-trained on four cellular scenarios to provide localization services for users along the entire road.
 It can be observed that under the initial values provided by two GNSS with different levels of accuracy, ALLoc both delivers more precise trajectory tracking.
 Besides, the GNSS's assistance is also not indispensable in this concept.
 As illustrated in Fig. \ref{multi_results_fig}(d), ALLoc, based on random sampling, can be pre-trained in the four scenarios and deployed across the entire road.
 The coarse values provided by this approach enable the neighborhood sampling-based ALLoc to achieve high-precision localization, performing nearly identically to GNSS-assisted ALLoc, as also demonstrated in Fig. \ref{multi_results_fig}(d).
 In summary, since only a single model or a group of models need to be pre-trained, this concept provides a localization framework with low unit cost and robustness to external factors like weather and building obstructions.